2026 World Cup Matches in Vancouver

 BC Place Stadium de Vancouver | © Daniel

-Vancouver is preparing for an unforgettable World Cup at BC Place Stadium, where teams such as Canada, Qatar, Switzerland, New Zealand, Egypt, and Belgium will arrive.
-Matches such as Canada vs. Qatar and New Zealand vs. Belgium promise a vibrant atmosphere against the backdrop of the Pacific Mountains.
-It is the perfect city to combine soccer, nature, and an unforgettable travel experience.
+Vancouver is gearing up for an unforgettable World Cup at BC Place Stadium, where teams such as Canada, Qatar, Switzerland, New Zealand, Egypt, and Belgium will take the field.
+Matches like Canada vs. Qatar and New Zealand vs. Belgium promise a vibrant atmosphere against the backdrop of the Pacific Mountains.
+It’s the perfect city to combine soccer, nature, and an unforgettable travel experience.

-During the tournament, Vancouver will host seven official matches, including a round of 16 match.
-If you are planning to travel to see one or more matches live, this guide tells you everything you need to know: the schedule, the stadium, how to buy tickets, how to get around the city, and what else you can do while you are here.
+During the tournament, Vancouver will host 7 official matches, including a Round of 16 match.
+If you’re planning to travel to watch one or more matches live, this guide has all the details: the schedule, the stadium, how to buy tickets, how to get around the city, and what else you can do while you’re here.

-FIFA has already published the official dates and times for the World Cup matches in Vancouver.
+FIFA has already released the official dates and times for the World Cup matches in Vancouver.
 All matches will be played at BC Place Stadium.

 Upcoming matches